 Michael Bambery, Ph.D. – Clinic Director

-Michael Bambery, Ph.D., is a fully licensed Clinical Psychologist in the State of Michigan.
-He has over fifteen years of clinical experience.
-He earned his Ph.D. in Clinical Psychology from the University of Detroit Mercy.
+Michael Bambery, Ph.D. is the founder of Arbor Psychology Group.
+He is a fully licensed Clinical Psychologist in the State of Michigan and he has over twenty years of clinical experience.
+Dr. Bambery earned his Ph.D. in Clinical Psychology from the University of Detroit Mercy.
 He completed his doctoral-level clinical training at Children’s Hospital of Michigan and his pre-doctoral internship in Clinical Psychology at the University of Michigan’s Psychological Clinic and Center for the Child and the Family.

 For seven years following the completion of his clinical training at the University of Michigan, Dr. Bambery worked at the Center for Neuropsychology, Learning & Development (CNLD) in Ann Arbor, where he provided psychological, psychoeducational and neuropsychological assessments, as well as individual and family psychotherapeutic services.
 Dr. Bambery also served as a clinical supervisor for members of CNLD’s therapeutic staff and as a consultant to area schools during this time.

 He has presented at local and national conferences, and published numerous empirical and theoretical articles in the areas of: evidenced-based practices in psychology, personality assessment, the measurement of psychotherapy processes and psychotherapy effectiveness, and the diagnosis and treatment of emotional and behavioral disorders.